Sebastianhju/Runeterra-5e/Rules/Runes.md

 Once per combat when you dash you can choose to activate *Predator*, gaining boon on all attacks until the end of your turn and the next time you deal damage you deal 1d6 additional damage for every 30 feet traveled that turn, up to 90 feet.
 You can also expend movement speed instead of traveling to gain the same effect.

+**Alteration** Whenever you dash you dont provoke opportunity attacks and you can travel up to 120 feet when calculating _Predators_ damage.

 The damage for each threshold increases by 1d6 at level 5, 11 and 17.

 ---